 Horses are not allowed on the Tribal Heritage Crossing Trail.

-*There is a porta potty seasonally located on the Tribal Heritage Crossing Trail
+There is a seasonal porta-potty located on the Tribal Heritage Crossing Trail.

-*You can legally park at the Westwind Trail Head parking lot, or along Marine Drive on the north end of the crossing, or along Rath Lane and Butte Des Morts Drive on the south end of the crossing
+You can park at the Westwind Trail Head parking lot, or along Marine Drive on the north end of the crossing, or along Rath Lane and Butte Des Morts Drive on the south end of the crossing.